spaghettiplants/college_sports_teams/README.md

   It's important to consider how we can work to create a more equitable system.
 As an educational institution, the U.S.
   Department of Education can gain benefits from seeking to explore the public college system's distribution of finances in a data-driven manner.

+  ## Research Question 🙋🏻
-  The original research question for this project was: How many public 4-year universities do not spend an equitable amount of money on their gendered sport teams?
+  How many public 4-year universities do not spend an equitable amount of money on their gendered sport teams?

-  This question leads us to the following null and alternative hypotheses:
+  ## Null and Alternative Hypotheses👨🏻‍🔬
   **H0:** On average, public 4-year universities spend the same ratio of funds on women’s teams as men’s teams when normalized by the revenue to total revenue ratio that each team brings to the university.